12 Planning & RL for Transformers (Advanced Topic)

 Attention-based Transformers & Implicit Planning

-Self-attention makes lookahead possible:
+Self-attention makes lookahead and credit assignment possible:

-- Attention learns which futures matter
+- Attention learns which past events and future outcomes matter.

-Implicit planning is an amortised form of planning, i.e. pay the cost of planning upfront during training, so that at test time the system can act without running a full planner or search each time.
+- i.e., pay the cost of planning upfront during training, so that at inference time the system can act re-actively without running an expensive explicit planner or search (like MCTS) each time.

 The Elements of Attention-based Transformers

-- Autoregression & joint distribution factorisation
+- Autoregression

 - Causal masking

-1. Autoregression & joint distribution factorisation
+1. Autoregression

-Autoregression models a sequence by predicting each element from all previous elements, i.e. \(x_t = f(x_{1:t-1}) + \epsilon\) where \(\epsilon\) is the noise or uncertainty.
-It factorises a joint distribution as follows:
+Autoregression models a sequence by predicting each element from all previous elements, i.e. \(x_t = f(x_{1:t-1}) + \epsilon\), where \(\epsilon\) is uncertainty.

 \[ p(x_{1:T}) = \prod_{t=1}^{T} p(x_t \mid x_{1:t-1}) \]